Cidaas/cidaas-sdk-ios-v2/Example/Readme/Passwordless.md

 #### SMS

 To use SMS as a passwordless login, you need to configure SMS physical verification first, and verify your mobile number.
-If you already verified your mobile number using SMS during account verification, it is by default setup for passwordless login.
+If you have already verified your mobile number using SMS during account verification, it is by default setup for passwordless login.

 #### Configure SMS